-Whistleblowing re. the Headteacher should be made to the Director of Education (primary schools) whose contact details are readily available to staff.
+Whistleblowing re. the Headteacher should be made to the WeST Deputy CEO (secondary schools) or Director of Education (primary schools) whose contact details are readily available to staff.
 If they are unavailable, contact should be made with the WeST Director of Inclusion, or the West Director of People.